jflex-de/jflex/java/jflex/ucd_generator/README.md

-# UCD Parser
+# UCD Generator

-This program parses the fileset of a Unicode Character Definition, and generates a `UnicodeProperties_X_Y` java class.
+This program parses the fileset of a Unicode Character Definition, and generates
+* a `UnicodeProperties_X_Y` java class per version
+* one `UnivodeProperties.java` for all version

-This is the replacement of `jflex-unicode-maven-plugin` for Bazel.
+Note: This is the replacement of `jflex-unicode-maven-plugin` for Bazel.

 ## Where are the Unicode.org resources defined